SugoCockatoo/Boson/README.md

 # Boson
-In-device inference for Diffusers and Microcontrollers
+In-device inference for Diffusers on Microcontrollers *Available from December 2025*